Team

 Education:

-(2022 - current) PhD (Dr. med.
-Excellence program) associated with the Research Training Group for Neuromodulation
+(2022 – present) PhD (Dr. med.
+Excellence programme) associated with the Research Training Group for Neuromodulation

-(2018 - current) studies of Medical Sciences, University of Oldenburg
+(2018 – present) Medical Sciences, University of Oldenburg

-Current Project: We are investigating the transcutaneous auricular vagus nerve stimulation and analyzing the effects of this neuromodulation procedure in healthy subjects and patients with Parkinson's disease.
-In the study, I am mainly focusing on analyzing pupil size, saliva alpha-amylase and adverse events.
-My goal is to continue pursuing this research direction in the future.
+Current Project: We are investigating transcutaneous auricular vagus nerve stimulation and analysing the effects of this neuromodulation procedure in healthy subjects and patients with Parkinson’s disease.
+In the study, I am primarily focusing on analysing pupil size, salivary alpha-amylase and adverse events.
+My aim is to continue pursuing this line of research in the future.

 https://uol.de/neurologie/johannes-stalter